lilyruth/pocket-quotes-client/README.md

 ## Update: Live on Heroku & Expo
 (https://expo.io/@lilyruth/pocketquotes)
+=> If you want to log in without creating an account, use testemail@gmail.com and 123456 .
+Please note I do not own the testemail address.

 This React Native project retrieves quotes from the quotable.io API.
 I am very grateful for this service.
 I also want to apologize for the one time I did the API call without useEffect just to see what would happen and for 5 seconds your server got spammed.
 Thank you for not IP banning me.
 I promise I caught it as quickly as I could.
 It was also a very memorable demonstration as to why useEffect is needed.